nietfeld/cs51_final/README.md

 To run Djikstra's the user types : dij <index of starting node> graph

-To chose between the type of graph or priority queue, the user can choose which fields to uncomment at the top of dij.ml
+To chose between the type of graph or priority queue, the user can choose which fields to uncomment at the top of dij.ml.
+For D-ary heaps, the user creates a module passing in the desired "d".